ThoughtWorksInc/bindable.scala/README.md

 @dom def myUseCases6 = myComponent2("My Title", Binding(<img/><img/>)).bind
 ```

-Unlike use cases of `myComponent1`, all the above use cases of `myComponent2` compile now, because of the `Bindable` and `BindableSeq` type classes.
+Unlike use cases of `myComponent1`, all the above use cases of `myComponent2` compile now, with the help of the `Bindable` and `BindableSeq` type classes.

 ## Links